uwmadisoncals/cals-main-plugins/svg-support/readme.txt

 == Feedback ==

-* I am open to your [suggestions and feedback](mailto:wp@benbodhi.com) - Thanks for using SVG Support!
+* I'm open to your [suggestions and feedback](mailto:wp@benbodhi.com) - Thanks for using SVG Support!
 * Tag me [@benbodhi](https://twitter.com/benbodhi) or [@GoWebben](https://twitter.com/gowebben) on Twitter
 * Like & Follow [my Facebook page](https://www.facebook.com/gowebben)
 * Or circle [+GoWebben](https://plus.google.com/+Gowebben/) on Google Plus ;-)

-*Note:* This is the second plugin on the WordPress repository, I hope you like it.
+*Note:* This is my second plugin on the WordPress repository, I hope you like it.
 Please take a moment to rate it and click 'works' under compatibility with your version of WordPress.

 == Translations ==